TheNageek/altera-university-program-lab-solutions/README.md

 Board used is the [DE1-SoC](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=836).

-TODO(TheNageek): still need to finish Labs 4-11.
+TODO(TheNageek): still need to finish Labs 4-11 and create videos.